Benedictteo05/OSA_notes/Application Security/L6 - Cryptography.md

 **Unsalted Hash**
 - Hashing using special mathematical function that performs one-way encryption without adding additional random bits to the password before its hashing.

+### Signing Hash
+- RSA algorithm can be used in conjunction with hash algorithm to sign a piece of information.
+	- Using `SignHash` method in the `RSACryptoServiceProvider`.

+### Verifying Hash
+- `VerifyHash` method in `RSACryptoServiceProvider`.
+	- Verifies the specified signature data by comparing it to signature computed for the specified hash value.